chussong/3dBasis/README.md

 For now, the program only does one thing: when invoked with ./3dBasis N D, where N and D are nonnegative integers, it outputs the number of primary operators with N particles and D derivatives.
+A third optional argument specifies the scaling dimension of the particles; if not given, this is automatically set to 0.5.

-It also constructs an orthonormal basis for the space of these primaries, but is currently not set to output it; if you want this information, there is a commented-out line at the end of main() in 3dBasis.cpp.
-The primary vectors will be different from those output by Mathematica, but they should both span the same space.
+The program is capable of constructing an orthonormal basis for the space of primaries, but is currently not configured to do so; if you want this information, there is a premature return statement (marked with a comment) in the Kernel function; remove that and uncomment the lines at the ends of the various FindPrimary functions in 3dBasis.cpp.
+The primary vectors may be different from those output by Mathematica, but they should both span the same space.

 The current version of 3dBasis is configured to use double precision floating point numbers.
 This can be changed in 3dBasis.hpp by changing the line with the